Approximations of Lipschitz maps via Ehresmann fibrations and Reeb's sphere theorem for Lipschitz functions: Nonsmooth analysis in Riemannian geometry

 \subsection{An intrinsic definition of the generalized differential of Lipschitz maps}

-The aim of this subsection is to define intrinsically the generalized differential of Lipschitz maps between Riemannian manifolds and singular points of them in the sense of Clarke in order to dispel the misunderstanding and bad impression arising from definitions of them in \cite{KT}.
-We also define the generalized gradient of Lipschitz functions on Riemannian manifolds and devote ourselves to studying the relationship between the generalized gradient and the generalized differential of them.
-As an example of singular points of Lipschitz functions we show, with a full detailed proof, that the notion of critical points of distance functions in the sense of Grove--Shiohama is equivalent to that of singular ones of them in that of Clarke.
+The aim of this subsection is to intrinsically define the generalized differential for Lipschitz maps between Riemannian manifolds and their singular points in the sense of Clarke.
 We first recall Whitehead's convexity theorem.
-The theorem not only allows us to define intrinsically the generalized differential of Lipschitz maps between Riemannian manifolds, but also plays an important role in our smooth approximation method for such maps.
+The theorem not only allows us to intrinsically define the generalized differential for Lipschitz maps between Riemannian manifolds, but also plays an important role in our smooth approximation method for such maps.
 A proof of the theorem can be found in \cite{Wh} or \cite[Proposition 4.2, pp. 76--77]{dC}.